papiodesu/leptos_book/src/view/05_forms.md

         // here, we'll extract the value from the input let value = input_element.get()
             // event handlers can only fire after the view
-            // is mounted to the DOM, so the "NodeRef」 will be 「Some" .expect("<input> to exist")
+            // is mounted to the DOM, so the "NodeRef" will be "Some" .expect("<input> to exist")
-            // "NodeRef」 implements 「Deref" for the DOM element type
+            // "NodeRef" implements "Deref" for the DOM element type
             // this means we can call"HtmlInputElement::value()"
             // to get the current value of the input .value();